Last updated on April 11th, 2023 at 02:32 pm

 Familiarise yourself with your handset’s menu system.

-Every DECT handset should have some way of navigating its menu system – this usually compromises phone-book entries, last numbers called, answering machine messages and, almost always, a set-up menu.
+Every DECT handset should have some way of navigating its menu system.
+This usually compromises phone-book entries, last numbers called, answering machine messages and, almost always, a set-up menu.

 If you browse through the set-up menu you should find a “Register Handset” option.
 This is what you’re looking for.

 This time can vary between brands, however, depending on the phone’s model you should hear an audible beep to say that the base is in registration mode.
-It’ll be a continuous beeping or flashing indicator, some systems give you no indication at all (you can still try the next step if this is the case – it’s the best way to find out).
+It will be a continuous beeping or flashing indicator.
+Some systems give you no indication at all.
+You can still try the next step if this is the case – it’s the best way to find out.

 - Your handset should now briefly display something along the lines of a “searching…” message.

 If you haven’t ever changed your base pin code, enter 0000 at this stage and confirm.

-- The best way to test if the handset has registered is to simply try and make a call on the handset.
+- The best way to test if the handset has registered is to try and make a call on the handset.

 For more support options, please consult your handset manufacturer below: